Life Coach Training Frequently Asked Questions

 Is there any other way I can find out more about the experience this program offers?

-You will also get a stronger sense of the material and energy of the course by reading one or more of Alan Cohen’s books, particularly: I Had it All the Time, Dare to be Yourself, and/or Why Your Life Sucks and What You Can Do about It.
+You will get a stronger sense of the material and energy of the course by reading one or more of Alan Cohen’s books, particularly: The Master Keys of Healing; I Had it All the Time; and/or Dare to be Yourself.
 See books.

 Home